javascript-tutorial/en.javascript.info/5-network/02-formdata/article.md

 # FormData

 This chapter is about sending HTML forms: with or without files, with additional fields and so on.

 [FormData](https://xhr.spec.whatwg.org/#interface-formdata) objects can help with that.
+As you might have guessed, it's the object to represent HTML form data.

 The constructor is:
 ```js
 let formData = new FormData([form]);
 ```

 If HTML `form` element is provided, it automatically captures its fields.
-As you may have already guessed, `FormData` is  an object to store and send form data.

 The special thing about `FormData` is that network methods, such as `fetch`, can accept a `FormData` object as a body.
 It's encoded and sent out with `Content-Type: form/multipart`.

-So, from the server point of view, that looks like a usual form submission.
+From the server point of view, that looks like a usual form submission.

 ## Sending a simple form